CKI-project/meta/reporting_design.md

 #### Input directory

-* "source" directory containing the source of the "kernel", must contain the following (TODO: make sure everything we need is listed):
+* "merge.source" - directory containing the source of the "kernel", must contain the following (TODO: make sure everything we need is listed):
     * Makefile
         * Must support the following targets (TODO: detail all targets):
             * "mrproper" - cleanup the tree